fabiojbg/ChatGPT-Discord-Bot/README.md

 7) Open Discord and talk to the robot.
 IMPORTANT: You must start your questions with "Rob," or "Rob:" so the robot knows you are addressing it and not someone else.
 Example: Rob, how many planets are in our solar system?

+Observations:

+This robot(Rob) can store a certain number of previous messages in order to be able to mantain the conversations.
+If you wish to clear all previous messages and start a new topic all you have to do is say: "Rob, Hi"